Lancia Aurelia: Third series

 The third series appeared in 1953 with a larger 2451 cc version of the engine.
 The rear of the car lost the tail fins of the earlier series.

 Fourth series

 The fourth series introduced the new de Dion tube rear suspension.
 The engine was changed from white metal bearings to shell bearings.
 An open car, the B24 Spider, was introduced at this time (1954 to 1955) and was well received.
 It was similar to the B20 coupé mechanically, with an 8-inch (203 mm) shorter wheelbase than the coupé.

-The fourth series cars were the first Aurelias to be available in left-hand drive; fourth series Aurelias were the first ones to be imported to the US in any number.
+The fourth series cars were the first B20 Aurelias to be available in left-hand drive.
+C. 12% of Series 1 Saloon (Berlina) production - B10, B21, B22 - were left-hand drive.
+Fourth series Aurelias were the first ones to be imported to the US in any number.